movementlabsxyz/MIP/MD/md-4/rollover-gas.md

 In practice holding $P[W = 1]$ constant is difficult.

-Via mechanisms such as Pedersen Commitments, information about whether the attester would have a matching commitment to those already made could be concealed--thereby reducing ${[W = 1]$.
+Via mechanisms such as Pedersen Commitments, information about whether the attester would have a matching commitment to those already made could be concealed--thereby reducing $P[W = 1]$.
 However, under a well functioning chain, $P[W = 1]$ would still generally increase with added commitments as we would expect there will ultimately be at least $\frac{2}{3}$ of all voting power eventually represented.

 If noisy commitments and attempts to hide stake were also introduced, that would further reduce $P[W = 1]$.
 However, again, the overall assumption is that $E[W = 1]$ is inherent to the voting process itself.